microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 Insert Visual here

 Recommendation:
--	Use our U.S. PII Data Enhanced or GDPR Enhanced template
+* Use our U.S. PII Data Enhanced or GDPR Enhanced template
--	On ALL locations (SharePoint, OneDrive, Exchange)
+* On ALL locations (SharePoint, OneDrive, Exchange)
--	Label guidance on which to apply: o	Label published to all users o	Confidential Label Priority (2nd highest parent label) o	Internal Only
+* Label guidance on which to apply:
+    - Label published to all users
+    - Confidential Label Priority (2nd highest parent label)
+    - Internal Only
 Advanced Scenario:
--	Using EDM to identify patient healthcare data
+* Using EDM to identify patient healthcare data

 ## Reports
 Simulation results showing number of files and emails matched in how which locations are available when you click on the auto-labeling policy for more details.